YourSitee/.github/profile/README.md

 # YourSitee  •  The most advanced link-in-bio.
 Ever.
 YourSitee is a modern, customisable and feature-rich bio page service.
 Our platform revolutionises the concept of link-in bio services by providing users with an enhanced experience to showcase their content and engage with their audience in innovative ways
-> Ready to try the best Link-in-bio service?
-We are waiting for you: [our waitlist](https://l.yoursit.ee/waitlist)!

 ## ✨ About
 At YourSitee, we are innovating the way professionals present themselves online.
 Our customizable, modern link-in-bio service consolidates all your essential links, contacts, and content into one beautifully organized page.
 In today's digital landscape, a streamlined online presence is key to standing out.
 That's why we've designed YourSitee to be elegant, intuitive, and feature-rich.
 It empowers you to create a personalized hub that truly reflects your brand.